-Preheat the oven to 350°F. Get an ovenproof dish around 12 in x 8 in and about 2 in deep.
+Preheat the oven to 350°F. Butter or oil ovenproof dish around 12 in x 8 in and about 2 in deep.

 Pour your stock over the potatoes.
-Season the top layer with a little salt and pepper, then scatter over the whole sage leaves and your Parmesan.
-Pop little dots of the butter all over the potatoes, then place the dish on the highest shelf of the oven and cook for around an hour, until the top is crisp and golden and the potatoes cooked all the way through.
+Season the top layer with a little salt and pepper, then scatter over the whole sage leaves and your Parmesan, if using.
+Pop little dots of the butter all over the potatoes or drizzle with olive oil, place the dish on the highest shelf of the oven and cook for around an hour, until the top is crisp and golden and the potatoes cooked all the way through.

 Literally called "potatoes from the baker," pommes boulangère originated in France centuries ago when people in rural areas did not own ovens of their own.
 On their way to church, women would take the Sunday roast of lamb in a dish, surrounded with sliced onions and potatoes, to the baker to be cooked in his oven while the family prayed.
 Afterward, they picked it up and took it home for lunch, perfectly done.